Does Your Video Need Extended or Standard Description?

 3Play’s Process

 When placing an order for audio description, you will first choose the speaker type if your account settings allow for it.
-You’ll be able to choose between synthesized speech or a voice artist.
+You’ll be able to choose between AI-generated synthesized speech or a voice artist.

-Next, you’ll have the option to select standard or extended audio description.
-You’ll also notice a “choose for me” option.
 3Play’s recommendation is an automated process that evaluates the audio track of your video for natural pauses in speech.
 This process doesn’t take into consideration any visual aspects of your video; it’s merely a gauge of how much space is available in your audio track for description.

 If minimal audio is detected throughout the video, your file will process at the standard level.
 If a high volume of audio is detected, your file will be processed with extended audio description.
 If you’re ordering audio description from a file that has already been transcribed, the recommended audio description level will be visible directly on the file.
 However, if you’re ordering audio description at the same time that you order transcription, you won’t see the recommended level before the file is complete.

-Regardless of the service level your video requires, adding audio description to your videos makes your content more accessible and provides many additional benefits for your audience.
+Regardless of the service level your video requires, adding audio description to your videos makes your content more accessible and provides many additional benefits for your audience

-This blog was originally published on October 31, 2017 by Elisa Lewis and has since been updated for accuracy, clarity, and freshness.
+This blog was originally published on October 31, 2017, by Elisa Lewis and has since been updated for accuracy, clarity, and freshness.